5G Flow Sampling and Filtering

 Map rules specify the type of traffic to be flow sampled by that map.
 For each new session, map rules are evaluated in top-down order of decreasing priority.
 If there is a match, the indicated percentage of the subscriber session is either accepted or rejected.
 If accepted, the traffic is sent to the tool port or load balancing group specified in the map.
 If rejected, the traffic is dropped.
 If there is not a match to a rule, the traffic is passed to subsequent maps.

 Flow sampling rules are configured in maps called flow sampling maps.
 Up to ten (10) flow sampling maps per GigaSMART group are supported.
-Each flow sampling map supports up to
+Each flow sampling map supports up to 100 flow sampling rules, for a maximum of 1000 (10*100) rules per GigaSMART group.

 Note: For 5G second level maps, a maximum of fifteen maps can be attached to a vport.
 For example, for the same vport you can have one forward list map and ten flow sampling maps, or ten forward list map, four flow sampling maps, and one flow filtering map.
 In addition, you can have a collector map, which is not counted.